Header Banner

 You can send FaceTime Reactions on an iPhone, iPad, Mac, or Apple TV as long as you're running updated software on a newer model device.
 If your recipient or recipients are on a device with older software, they should still be able to see the effects you send but won't be able to send any themselves.

-• iOS 17 on an iPhone 12 or newer when using the front camera.
+• At least iOS 17 on an iPhone 12 or newer when using the front camera.

-• iPadOS 17 on iPad Pro 12.9-inch (5th generation and newer), iPad Pro 11-inch (3rd generation and newer), iPad (10th generation), iPad Air (4th generation and newer), and iPad mini (6th generation) when using the front camera.
+• At least iPadOS 17 on iPad Pro 12.9-inch (5th generation and newer), iPad Pro 11-inch (3rd generation and newer), iPad (10th generation), iPad Air (4th generation and newer), iPad mini (6th generation), and iPad mini (A17 Pro) when using the front camera.

-• macOS 14 Sonoma on a Mac computer with Apple silicon using the built-in camera or on a Mac using a compatible iPhone or iPad as a Continuity Camera.
+• At least macOS Sonoma 14 on a Mac computer with Apple silicon using the built-in camera or on a Mac using a compatible iPhone or iPad as a Continuity Camera.

-• tvOS 17 on an Apple TV 4K (2nd generation or newer) using an iPhone or iPad as a Continuity Camera.
+• At least tvOS 17 on an Apple TV 4K (2nd generation or newer) using an iPhone or iPad as a Continuity Camera.

 With hand gestures enabled, you can start using them during video calls to add screen effects directly into your camera feed.
 To ensure they work, hold your hands away from your face and pause for a moment to activate the effect in your feed.
 Here are the effects and their associated gestures: